Groestlcoin/prestashop-plugin-1/README.md

 * travis integration
 * check 1.6.X compatibility
 * ensure stats are correctly displayed in prestashop
-* share the same order number BTCPay server and prestashop, or give insight in order details
+* share the same order number GRSPay server and prestashop, or give insight in order details
-* give bitcoin rate in local currency in order details
+* give groestlcoin rate in local currency in order details
-* still in order details, give exact time of payment and bitcoin transaction
+* still in order details, give exact time of payment and groestlcoin transaction
 * find a way to not override order state numbers currently used in case another plugin use it. e.g: plugin use order state id: 39,40,41,42.
 Should use 49,50,51,52 if other plugins use the first one.
 * refactoring in ipn.php